adamdexter/grayscale/README.md

 - **Silent toggle**: When Python 3 is available, the app toggles grayscale silently in the background without opening System Settings
 - **Universal compatibility**: Falls back to GUI automation for systems without Python 3
 - **One-click operation**: Simply run the app to toggle between grayscale and color

+## Best Usage
+- Great for use with Apple Shortcuts or Alfred 5.5 as a Hotkey workflow

 ## Setup